GCC DOA and TOA

 .

-Element positions (m) - positions of the conformal antenna array elements
+Element positions (m) — positions of the elements of the conformal antenna array

-The positions of the elements of a conformal antenna array, given as a 3-by-N matrix of real values, where N is the number of elements in the conformal array.
-Each column of this matrix represents the position [x;y;z] of the antenna array element in the local coordinate system of the antenna array.
+The positions of the elements of the conformal antenna array, given as a matrix of real values 3 by N, where N is the number of elements in the conformal array.
+Each column of this matrix represents the position [x;y;z] of an element of the antenna array in the local coordinate system of the antenna array.
 The origin of the local coordinate system is (0,0,0).
-The units of measurement are metres.
+The units of measurement are meters.

-, this parameter is applied to each subarray.
+, this parameter is applied to each sublattice.

 Dependencies

-Element normals (deg) - direction of the normal vectors of the conformal antenna array elements
+Element normals (deg) — direction of the normal vectors of the elements of the conformal antenna array

 | matrix 2 by N

-The direction of the vectors of normals of the elements of a conformal antenna array, given as a 2-by-1 column vector or a 2-by-N matrix.
-N denotes the number of elements in the antenna array.
-For a matrix, each column specifies the direction of the normal of the corresponding element as [azimuth;elevation] with respect to the local coordinate system.
-In the local coordinate system, the positive x-axis coincides with the normal direction of the conformal antenna array.
-If the parameter value is a 2-by-1 column vector, the same pointing direction is used for all elements of the antenna array.
+The direction of the normal vectors of the elements of the conformal antenna array, defined as a 2-by-1 column vector or a 2-by-N matrix.
+N means the number of elements in the antenna array.
+For the matrix, each column specifies the direction of the normal of the corresponding element in the form of [azimuth;elevation] relative to the local coordinate system.
+In the local coordinate system, the positive x-axis coincides with the direction of the normal to the conformal antenna array.
+If the parameter value is a 2-by-1 column vector, then the same pointing direction is used for all elements of the antenna array.

-, this parameter is applied to each antenna subarray.
+, this parameter is applied to each antenna sublattice.

 Dependencies